raymond-devries/cowgill/README.md

 ## Cowgill Website

-This website uses a combo of Svelte, Netlify CMS and pico.css to create a static site for cowgill.
+This website uses a combo of Svelte, Netlify CMS and Tailwind to create a static site for Cowgill.

 ## Developing